LLNL/RAJAPerf/README.md

 Lastly, the program will generate a summary of provided input if it is given input that the code does not know how to parse.
 Ill-formed input will be noted in the summary output.
-Hopefully, this will make it easy for users to correct erroneous usage, such as mis-spellled option names.
+Hopefully, this will make it easy for users to correct erroneous usage, such as mis-spelled option names.

 ## Important note